ravendevteam/youtubedownloader/README.md

 # Raven YouTube Downloader

-> [!NOTE]
-> All of our free software is designed to respect your privacy, while being as simple to use as possible.
-Our free software is licensed under the [BSD-3-Clause license](https://ravendevteam.org/files/BSD-3-Clause.txt).
-By using our software, you acknowledge and agree to the terms of the license.

 Simple utility for bulk downloading YouTube videos.

-Made for Windows 10/11.
+It is not bound by the typical BSD-3 Clause license we typically use.
+If you do use this, no credit is needed.

 ## Features